kevinlmf/Agent_cognition_system/README.md

 MIT License

 ---
-Building memories that remember and bring light — more than react.🌙
+Trying to build memories that remember and bring light✨.